-If you think you’ve been harmed by a physician, an Evanston medical malpractice lawyer from Thomas Law Offices can help.
+If you think you’ve been harmed by a physician, an Evanston, IL medical malpractice lawyer from Thomas Law Offices can help.
 While medical negligence claims are complex, we have extensive experience representing injury victims and are prepared to take your case on next.

 Hospitals in Evanston, Illinois